kragen/derctuo/spark-gap-logic.md

-This in turn suggests an electrical energy cost on the order of 10 picojoules per bit operation, comparable to modern CMOS, although of course that doesn't account for the energy cost of pumping all that dielectric through the gap.
-Also, such low energy costs per operation probably require much higher operational frequencies — for RC = τ = 2.1 ms as above, you'd need a 30-teraohm resistor, which would normally be called an "insulator".
+This in turn suggests an electrical energy cost on the order of 10 picojoules per bit operation, comparable to modern CMOS, although of course that doesn’t account for the energy cost of pumping all that dielectric through the gap.
+Also, such low energy costs per operation probably require much higher operational frequencies — for RC = τ = 2.1 ms as above, you’d need a 30-teraohm resistor, which would normally be called an “insulator”.
 So 1 nJ is probably achievable but 10 pJ may not be.

 Conductive-mesh spark-gap electrodes may be a more effective way to